 The maximum positive U2 output is +1.25V for a 0V supply output so U2's plus supply voltage only has to be large enough to accommodate that.

-The plus op amp power can't be the bridge voltage as is the minus power because that would exceed the op amps voltage rating.
+The plus op amp power can't be the bridge voltage because that would exceed the op amps voltage rating.

 The simulated voltage across the op amp for the circuit shown is about 25V.